While this list is not complete, here are some helpful pages with different resources on them!

 Workshops and Projects

-Mock IEP Project – This is from my Beginner’s Guide to the IEP post.
-It’s an IEP I wrote from scratch for an assignment.
-It’s not perfect, but it might be helpful as a representation of what the document looks like.
+- Mock IEP Project – I wrote this from scratch for an assignment.
+It’s definitely not perfect, but it might be helpful as a representation of what the document looks like.

-From My Organization and Planning: Practical Strategies for Independent Living Presentation:
+From My Organization and Planning: Practical Strategies for Independent Living Post:

 Outside Informational Sheets and Presentations